-The Image Stack Processing editing workroom features an interactive and dynamic edition environment, giving constant feedback about the recipe being built.
+These editing workrooms feature an interactive and dynamic edition environment, giving constant feedback about the recipe being built.
 Any step of the recipe can be accessed and modified, with immediate feedback about the impact of each change on the final output.
-It is an optimized 2D set up to enhance and segment data in Amira software.
+It is an optimized setup to enhance and segment data in Amira software.

-Note for Amira XRecipe Extension users: The main differences between an Image Stack Processing (ISP) recipe and a general recipe (see Amira XRecipe Extension) are summarized here:
+Note: The main differences between an ISP recipe and a general recipe (see Creating recipes to automate workflow execution) are summarized in the table below:

-ISP recipe General recipe
+ISP or IVP recipe General recipe

 Used for Automating an image processing Automating a general workflow

-workflow on an image stack
+workflow on an image stack (ISP)

+or on a 3D volume (IVP)

 Input/output of a recipe step Image data type only Any data type

 Editing Unlimited Limited

-Processing 2D 3D and/or 2D

-Note: An image processing stack module pointing to an ISP recipe can be a step of a recipe, not the other way around.
+Note: An ISP module can be a step within a general recipe, not the other way around.

-The Image Stack Processing workspace gives access to a catalog of tools dedicated to image processing.
-The editing of a recipe is always done in 2D (on a slice), with two viewers, which by default display the data of a given recipe step, before (left) and after (right) the processing of that step.
-The viewers can be set up to display a step input, a step output, the workflow input or the workflow output (see viewers).
+Both the ISP and the IVP workspaces give access to a catalog of tools dedicated to image processing.
+The editing of a recipe is always done on a preview of the input image data (a single slice in stack mode or a slab in volume mode), with two 2D viewers.
+By default, the two 2D viewers display the data of a given recipe step before (left) and after (right) the processing of that step.
+The viewers can be set up to display a step input, a step output, the workflow input, or the workflow output (see viewers).